sakateka/lpm/README.md

 ### What’s different from the original

-- The original implementation required inserting prefixes sorted by length (shortest to longest).
-This requirement has been lifted; you can insert prefixes in any order.
+- The original implementation required inserting prefixes sorted by length (longest to shortest).
+This requirement has been lifted in this Go port; you can insert prefixes in any order.
 - Implemented in pure Go, with idiomatic APIs and tests.

 ### Repository layout